We started our trip in Port Elizabeth, South Africa which is on the Eastern Cape. We chose to go there for a few

 The Bush Camp and Stone Castle

 Located in the bush is this amazing camp.
 It is known more by locals that tourist; however they provide the most incredible South African dining experience.
 All the food is cooked on the traditional brie BBQ in the centre of the camp.
 They have had the same menu for the last twenty years and I can definitely see why.
 Guests relax around the chill out areas whilst their dinner is being prepared.
-Later, you helpf yourself to the buffet style camping meal of fresh warm breads, vegetables, venison pie, slow cooked lamb and more.
+Later, you help yourself to the buffet style camping meal of fresh warm breads, vegetables, venison pie, slow cooked lamb and more.

 Addo National Elephant Park

 This vast land is a diverse wildlife conservation park in South Africa.
 It is approximately one hour from the centre of Port Elizabeth.
 Addo is great as you can choose to have a luxury stay at one of the many safari resorts in the area.
 Alternatively, you can self drive through.
 We did both and loved it.
 It’s not called an elephant park for no reason.
 We saw several herds of elephants as well as many other animals.
 There is a nice restaurant and gift shop close to the entrance gate which is worth checking out.

 Jeffrey’s Bay Beach